toyamataku/Retinal-Vascular-Tortuosity/README.txt

 These versions have been tested and are recommended.

-## License

-- The compiled binaries and script files in this repository follow the license specified within this project (e.g. MIT, BSD, etc.).
-- Various open-source libraries (e.g., Cython, NumPy, etc.) are used under their respective licenses.
-- Check the `LICENSE` file and official websites for each third-party library for more details.

 ## Disclaimer

 - This software is provided **"as is,"** without any express or implied warranties.